alanesq/CameraWifiMotion/readme.txt

 The motion detection is based on - https://eloquentarduino.github.io/2020/01/motion-detection-with-esp32-cam-only-arduino-version/
 It works by repeatedly capturing a greyscale image (320x240 pixels).
 This image is split up in to 20x20 pixel blocks (i.e. 16 x 12 blocks for the complete image).
-All the pixel values in each block are averaged to give a single number for each block between 0 and 255 (i.e. average brightness of the block).
+All the pixel values in each block are averaged to give a single number for each block between 0 and 255 (i.e. average of the block).
 These resulting 16x12 blocks are then compared to the previously captured one and if the value of any block has varied by more then the "block" setting then this block is declared changed.
 If enough blocks have changed (percentage of active image detection area, the "image" setting) then motion is detected.